zanieb/rooster/README.md

 Prepares a new release, which:

-- Bumps the version
+- Determines a new version number
-- Generates a changelog entry for the release
+- Generates a changelog entry for the release and adds to `CHANGELOG.md`
-- Adds the changelog entry into `CHANGELOG.md`
+- Updates the version number in `pyproject.toml`

 ```
 rooster release [<path>] [--bump major|minor|patch]